 B-20 would be fenced and managed in accordance with all applicable legal requirements and Navy policies and protocols.
-The Navy would propose to hire two Conservation Law Enforcement Officers to monitor and repair fences; this would not increase the risk to public health and safety and protection of children.
+The Navy would expand their fence line patrol and maintenance procedures to include fences that are on withdrawn lands.
+The Navy proposes to establish two Conservation Law Enforcement Officers at NAS Fallon.
+Part of the duties of these officers would include patrolling of the added fence line for trespass issues and reporting to the Navy any broken or downed fences for maintenance repair.
+This would not increase the risk to public health and safety and protection of children.
 Therefore, there would be no significant impact on public health and safety as a result of the withdrawal and acquisition under Alternative 1.